csmir/Commands.NET/wiki/v1/Argument-Types.md

 ## Complex parameters

-Complex parameters are unique in that they are redirected to the signature of a class constructor:
+Complex parameters are unique in that they are redirected to the signature of a type constructor:

 ```cs
 public class ComplexType